hvasconcelos/hvasconcelos.github.io/_posts/2013-09-29-Moving-To-Ireland.md

   credit: Tânia Vasconcelos
 ---

-After 1 year living on Dublin, Ireland i decided to share my experience and some advices to newcomers and people that are interested in moving to this country.
+After 1 year living on Dublin, Ireland i decided to share my experience and some advices to Ireland newcomers and people that are interested in moving to this country.

 ## Before Moving